sonicavionics/sonicavionics.com/docs/dingboard/index.md

     - Going to need more robust circuitry than this
     - Could flip the P channel enhancement mosfet to have the current go from source to drain in order to get the negative voltage, but too janky
     - Going with a BQ2407x that handles power switching and battery charging.
 It's basically designed for this exact thing.
+- Not using RT9080.
+Need a buck boost.
+I should be able to use the entire range of battery

 ### Video references
 Good videos: